 Making local adjustments in Lightroom can help rescue details and remove distractions.
 From skin retouching to adjusting exposure, we’ll cover all the bases and show you how to do so while only affecting a specific part of your image.
 Follow along with the included RAW Photos.

 Global edits are adjustments that will affect an image as a whole.
-Local editing involves making isolated adjustments to any portion of an image.
-Sometimes you’ll just want to make changes to your subject, or just to the background, or just to a portion of either.
+Local editing involves making isolated adjustments to just a portion of an image.
+Sometimes you’ll want to make changes to just the subject, just the background, or to small details in a photo.
 Understanding the importance of both local and global editing will give you the ability to have complete control over your final picture, pixel-to-pixel.

 Quickly Solve Problems